evmos/extensions/examples/simple-staker/README.md

 `MSG_REDELEGATE`, `MSG_CANCEL_UNDELEGATION`, `MSG_SET_WITHDRAWER_ADDRESS`,
 `MSG_WITHDRAW_DELEGATOR_REWARD`, `MSG_WITHDRAW_VALIDATOR_COMMISSION` - for easier use.

-This is done by calling the `approve` function and will create an authorization grant for the given Cosmos SDK message.
+This is done by calling the `approve` function and will create an authorization grant for the given Cosmos SDK message for the given spender address (this usually should be `address(this)` to approve the calling contract.

 Note that the `approve` method for the `Staking` precompiled is different than the `Distribution` precompiled.